SrivathsanNayak/ethical-hacking-notes/HackTheBox/Eighteen.md

     dir C:\Users
     ```

-* we get one more cleartext password 'MissThisElite$90' from the Python app code for user 'appdev'
+* we get one more cleartext password 'MissThisElite$90' from the Python app code for user 'appdev' - attempting a password spray for other users does not help here

 * enumerating other subfolders do not give a lot of clues, so we can start by checking via ```winpeas```: